 The terms Local Area Network (LAN) and Ethernet are often used interchangeably, leading to some confusion about whether they refer to the same concept.
 While these two terms are closely related, they do in fact have distinct meanings regarding networking.

-A Local Area Network, like we just introduced above, is a digital network of interconnected computers and devices within a limited geographical area.
+What is a LAN cable?
+A Local Area Network (LAN) is a digital network of interconnected computers and devices within a limited geographical area.
 LANs enable seamless communication, resource sharing, and collaboration among devices in proximity to each other.
-LANs can be established using various technologies, with Ethernet being one of the most common.
+What is a LAN cable used for?
+These cables can be established using various technologies, with Ethernet being one of the most common.

 What is Ethernet?